Erin Kinavey Wennerstrom

 Why focus on work-force well-being?

-Even prior to the COVID-19 pandemic, education and healthcare were suffering from high rates of stress, burnout and turnover.
-Shortages of teachers, nurses and primary care doctors will continue to get worse if we don’t address the situation.
+Even prior to the COVID-19 pandemic, education and healthcare were suffering from high and potentially rising rates of stress, burnout and turnover.
+Shortages of teachers, nurses and primary care doctors will continue to get worse until we effectively address the causes that drive these trends.